rohitkanrar/rohitkanrar.github.io/_pages/cv.md

 * Fall 2022 : George W. Snedecor Award, Department of Statistics, Iowa State University.
   * Awarded annually to outstanding student(s) based on performance on the Ph.D. preliminary written exam and in statistics courses.

+* Spring 2020: Graduated M.Stat with Distinction, Indian Statistical Institute.
+  * Awarded the degree with distinction by maintaining a good academic standing and securing more than 75% of total marks possible in all courses combined.

 * Spring 2018 : Dr. Mrinal Kanti Basu Memorial Prize, Ramakrishna Mission Residential College (Autonomous), Narendrapur.
   * Awarded annually for securing the first position in B.Sc.(Hons.)
 Statistics program.